-If you are in distress at night or in foul weather, your visual signals might not be seen.
-Many things can be used to make noise such as pots and pans, but it is required to have an actual sound-producing device.
-For most recreational boats, a bell, whistle, or air horn is sufficient.
+Your visual signals might not be seen if you are in distress at night or in foul weather.
+Many things can be used to make noise, such as pots and pans, but it is required to have an actual sound-producing device.
+A bell, whistle, or air horn is sufficient for most recreational boats.

 - First Alert's Marine1 Fire Extinguisher is UL rated 1-A: 10-B: C; it features durable all-metal...

 - Multipurpose fire extinguisher fights wood, paper, trash, plastics, gasoline, oil, and...